open-telemetry/opamp-spec/README.md

 ```

-The Server makes the offer by sending a [DataForAgent](#dataforagent-message)
+The Server makes the offer by sending a [ServerToAgent](#servertoagent-message)
 message with a populated [connection_settings](#connection_settings) field that
 contains one or more of the own_metrics, own_traces, own_logs fields set.
 Each
 of these fields describes a destination, which can receive telemetry using OTLP
 protocol.

 The Server SHOULD populate the [connection_settings](#connection_settings) field
-when it sends the first DataForAgent message to the particular Agent (normally
+when it sends the first ServerToAgent message to the particular Agent (normally
 in response to the first status report from the Agent), unless there is no OTLP
 backend that can be used.
 The Server SHOULD also populate the field on
-subsequent DataForAgent if the destination has changed.
+subsequent ServerToAgent if the destination has changed.
 If the destination is
 unchanged the connection_settings field SHOULD NOT be set.
 When the Agent
-receives a DataForAgent with an unset connection_settings field the Agent SHOULD
+receives a ServerToAgent with an unset connection_settings field the Agent SHOULD
 continue sending its telemetry to the previously offered destination.

 The Agent SHOULD periodically report its metrics to the destination offered in